Primordial magnetic fields and modified recombination histories: Linear MHD in the early Universe

 For the inflationary generated PMFs, modes should be initialized at the time of their horizon reentry, i.e. when $\lambda \sim (aH)^{-1}$.
 For simplicity, we focus on the evolution of the fluid after neutrino decoupling $(T\approx 1 \text{ MeV})$.
 We therefore initialize modes which enter the horizon prior to neutrino decoupling at $T = 1 \text{ MeV}$ (the approximate temperature at which neutrinos decouple), so that we can skip over the periods of neutrino diffusion and free-streaming damping.
 Neutrino damping can be incorporated in a similar fashion to that due to photons following the prescriptions of Refs.~\cite{JKO98, banerjee2004evolution}.

-After neutrino decoupling, the relevant length scale which determines whether or not the baryons and photons are tightly coupled is the photon's comoving mean free path $\lmfp = (an_e\sigma_T)^{-1}$, where $n_e$ is the free electron number density and $\sigma_T$ is the Thomson cross-section.
+After neutrino decoupling, the relevant length scale which determines whether or not the baryons and photons are tightly coupled is the photon's comoving mean free path $\lmfp = (an_e\sigma_T)^{-1}$.
 As long as a mode's wavelength is larger than this comoving mean free path, i.e., $\lambda > \lmfp$ (or equivalently $k < (\lmfp)^{-1}$), Thomson scattering keeps the baryons tightly coupled to the photons, and the two behave as one fluid; we refer to this regime as the tight-coupling regime (TCR).
 In LCDM, diffusion of CMB photons gives rise to a characteristic damping scale for scalar perturbations during the TCR, which is approximately \eq{ k_D^{-2} = \frac{1}{6} \int \frac{dt}{a} \lmfp \frac{R^2 + 16(1+R)/15}{(1+R)^2}, } where we have introduced $R = 3 \rho_b/4\rho_\gamma$.
 A mode's amplitude is then damped by $\exp[-(k/k_D)^2]$ \cite{Hu_1997}.
 In the absence of PMFs, modes which satisfy $k > k_D$ are exponentially suppressed, erasing velocity and density perturbations at these scales.
 Figure \ref{fig:FM_SM_damping} shows both the photon mean free path $\lmfp$ and the acoustic damping scale.

 Once a mode's wavelength becomes comparable to $\lmfp$, the photons begin to decouple from the baryon fluid and the tight-coupling approximation breaks down.
 At this point, the mode transitions to the free-streaming regime (FSR) and is now described by a single baryon fluid that experiences a viscous drag from the free-streaming photons.
 We denote the redshift at which this occurs for a particular mode by $\zfs$.